orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 * If not, discard the commit and return the next desired block height (which is the next of `last_committed_block`).
 * Optimization: If transaction pool missed a day, it only needs to receive the last configurable expiration window (eg. 30 min).
 The beginning of the day can be skipped.
 This will probably require a new method from block storage that translates past time stamp to block height.

-#### Ignore expired blocks
+#### Ignore blocks with an expired timestamp
-* If the block is expired (and so are its transactions), it can be ignored.
+* If the block timestamp is beyond the expiration time (and so are its transactions), it can be ignored.
-  * Transaction is expired if its timestamp is later than current time plus the [configurable](../config/shared.md) expiration window (eg. 30 min).
+  * Transaction is expired if its timestamp is earlier than current time minus the [configurable](../config/shared.md) expiration window (eg. 30 min).
   * If the pools contain any expired transactions, they have periodical timers that clear them.

 #### Commit receipts